Astrophysics (Index)About

 (pair of observatories to detect gravitational waves)

-Other sources of distance-change such as ground movements (e.g., from earthquakes) are filtered out by watching for such ground movements with other equipment, and by the use of two well-separated GW detectors which should simultaneously register anything affecting the whole Earth at once, i.e., an actual gravitational wave.
+To measure the tiny distance change, other mechanisms that change the distance between mirrors are identified and discounted.
+These naturally include earthquakes (even distant ones), as well as shaking caused by nearby moving vehicles, etc., which the mirrors' mountings can't completely insulate against.
+The use of two well-separated GW detectors which should simultaneously register anything affecting the whole Earth at once, i.e., an actual gravitational wave.
 The use of pair of detectors also allows some determination of the direction from which the wave came.
 The pair operated from 2002 to 2010, shutting down for a planned four-year upgrade to become Advanced LIGO (AdLIGO or aLIGO), increasing the sensitivity to detect events of a given wave-strength throughout a larger portion of the universe, a thousand times larger by volume, multiplying the number of events detectable by a thousand.
-A project to incorporate additional improvements, aiming to double the sensitivity in the early 2020s was called A+ (Advanced plus), and some of the improvements are in service in 2024.
-Yet another future such project for further upgrades in the latter 2020s has been called Voyager or A# (Advanced sharp), with the intention of doubling the sensitivity again and also extend the frequency range.
+A project in the early 2020s called A+ (Advanced plus) improved the sensitivity.
+An additional such project for further upgrades during the latter 2020s has been called Voyager or A# (Advanced sharp), with the intention of doubling the sensitivity again and also extend the frequency range.

 In 2015-2017, LIGO detected several gravitational wave events, which analysis showed are generally from black hole mergers, taking place with a redshift in the 0.1-to-0.2 general range.
 It had been previously thought that neutron star merger detections would be the more common detections.
 The first GW detection (GW150914) was during Advanced LIGO's September 2015 initial testing, and the second was in December 2015.